lawrancej/CompilerDesign/index.md

 The set of transitions is from (state, character) -> state.

 ### What is the difference between deterministic and nondeterministic?
+Deterministic and nondeterministic are very similar and there is no huge difference between them.
+The main difference is that nondeterministic essentially chooses on a whim which state to go to while deterministic does not do this at random.

 ### How to convert an NFA to a DFA?